wing5wong/artisan-whs-static/source/_news/2020-06-19_football-narrow-whanganui-loss-to-taradale-in-womens-federation-league.md

 Whanganui's wingers **Stella Warner and Eva Thompson** had strong games, until the latter came off not long after hitting her forehead from being brought down at high speed, and was not looking too well on the sideline.

-Emma Wood also returned this week and tried to get something going on attack with Apiata-Hodgkinson and Hunt as the clock began to tick away, but the Taradale defenders made sure their goal keeper's workload stayed fairly light.
+**Emma Wood** also returned this week and tried to get something going on attack with Apiata-Hodgkinson and Hunt as the clock began to tick away, but the Taradale defenders made sure their goal keeper's workload stayed fairly light.

-Warner, Hunt and Apiata-Hodgkinson put together a few nifty passing exchanges, but never enough to get an attacker in the open for long, with Whanganui often relying on Simmers' booming clearances over halfway to have a lottery chance at breaking through.
+**Warner**, Hunt and Apiata-Hodgkinson put together a few nifty passing exchanges, but never enough to get an attacker in the open for long, with Whanganui often relying on Simmers' booming clearances over halfway to have a lottery chance at breaking through.

 "Got back to where we should be.
 Just the final ball, weren't ruthless enough," said Calvert.